x157/x157.github.io/Perforce/How-to-Create-Engine-Source-Depot.md

 cp -Recurse D:/GitHub/UnrealEngine/* $EpicWorkspaceDir
 ```

-From where you copy your Lyra project source is up to you.
+From where you copy your UE5 Engine source is up to you.
 Copy it from wherever it is into the `$EpicWorkspaceDir`.

 You may or may not want to try clearing the read-only attributes